dovixman/claude-code-plugins/macos-claude-notifications/README.md

 ### Notifications not appearing
 1. Ensure `terminal-notifier` is installed: `which terminal-notifier`
 2. Check macOS notification settings for Terminal Notifier
-3. Verify hooks are configured in `settings.json`
+3. Verify the plugin is installed and enabled

 ### Session toggle not working
 1. Restart Claude Code to trigger SessionStart hook
-2. Ensure SessionStart hook is configured in `settings.json`
+2. Verify the plugin is installed correctly

 ### Wrong terminal opens on click
 Set `CLAUDE_NOTIFICATIONS_TERMINAL` in your settings (see Configuration above)